What is digital accessibility?

-Digital accessibility means more than just optimizing a website for people with disabilities.
-It is the accessibility of software applications, documents and websites.
+Digital accessibility means more than optimizing a website for people with disabilities.
+The term refers to the accessibility of software applications, documents and websites.
+Guidelines such as BITV (Barrier-free Information Technology Ordinance), WCAG (Web Content Accessibility Guidelines) 2.1 and the corresponding legal bases (e.g. the EU 2016/2102 Directive) must be observed and complied with.
 All people should be able to understand the information well.

 First and foremost, accessibility of websites means general accessibility, both for people with disabilities and people with technical or age-related limitations.
 Access for web crawlers and the capture of content for search engines also play a role.